Brigitta Malche

-Brigitta Malche (née Brigitta Maria Cäcilia Mairinger; born 12 March 1938) is a Swiss-Austrian artist with municipal citizenship in Zurich.
+Brigitta Malche (née Brigitta Maria Cäcilia Mairinger; born 12 March 1938) is a Swiss-Austrian artist with municipal citizenship in Zürich.
 In addition to paintings on canvas, her work also includes light and sound installations and large scale Public art projects.

 Life, education and career

 Malche was born in Linz.
 She studied under Professor Sergius Pauser at the Academy of Fine Arts in Vienna from 1956 to 1963.
 She also attended Oskar Kokoschka’s master class at the International Summer Academy of Fine Arts in Salzburg in 1957.

 During her studies she was awarded five prizes: